-Date: 2013-10-03
+Date: 2015-07-30

+Status: Editors’ Draft

+Approval: tba

 Editors: Ruth Puente, Kantara Initiative Richard G. Wilsher, Zygma LLC

 Contributors:

 Voting Members of the IAWG as of publication date: https://kantarainitiative.org/confluence/x/k4PEAw

 Abstract:

 The Kantara Initiative Identity Assurance Work Group (IAWG) was formed to foster adoption of identity trust services.
 The primary deliverable of the IAWG is the Identity Assurance Framework (IAF); this document describes the IAF’s Assurance Assessment Scheme (AAS), a component of the IAF.
 The AAS consists of a set of requirements which assessors must fulfill in order to become ‘Kantara-Accredited’, a statement of applicable ‘credit’ granted to assessor applicants with certain prior-qualifications, a description of the Application processes from both the Kantara perspective and the applicant’s, and guidance on undertaking assessments which will benefit both Kantara-accredited Assessors and Credential Service Providers having their services assessed against the IAF Service Assessment Criteria (SAC), a key AAS subordinate document.
 These processes are underpinned by a number of agreements and records.